-How to make the most of tax benefits of homeownership
+How to make the most of tax deductions for homeowners

-As the homeownership rate has declined slowly since peaking in 2006 at almost 70 percent, the tax benefits for homeowners have also declined.
+As the homeownership rate has declined slowly since peaking in 2006 at almost 70 percent, the tax benefits of owning a home have also declined.
 In 2006, more than 40 million homeowners deducted $443 billion in mortgage interest.
 But in 2014, 33 million homeowners deducted just $287 billion in mortgage interest and almost $6 billion in mortgage insurance premiums.

-Unfortunately, it’s not just that fewer homeowners are claiming fewer tax benefits.
-Some are leaving money on the table.
-Only one in three taxpayers itemize but millions more should – especially homeowners.
-Deducting mortgage interest is just one of the tax benefits that can come with owning a home.
+With fewer homeowners claiming fewer tax benefits, the tax advantages of homeownership are changing again.
+Changes to the mortgage interest tax deduction and the cap on certain itemized deductions, including real estate taxes, could alter the tax benefits of owning a home.
 Here is a look at tax breaks homeowners can take advantage of to make sure they get the most out of homeownership at tax time.

-Taxpayers can deduct mortgage interest on up to two homes: one primary and one second home.
+If they itemize, taxpayers can deduct mortgage interest on up to two homes: one primary and one second home.
 For mortgages taken out on or before Dec.
 15, 2017, interest on up to $1 million in acquisition debt qualifies for deduction.
 Mortgages taken out after Dec.
 15 are limited to $750,000 for the mortgage interest tax deduction.

-Once itemizing is worthwhile for taxpayer, they can also deduct other qualifying expenses, like:
+Once itemizing is worthwhile for taxpayers, they can also deduct other qualifying expenses, like:

 - charitable donations,